danielfett/draft-dpop/main.md

 the client and sent with an HTTP request using the `DPoP` header field.
 A valid DPoP proof demonstrates to the server that the client holds the private key that was used to sign the JWT.
-This enables authorization servers to bind issued tokens to the corresponding public key (as described in (#token-request-binding)) and for resource servers to verify the key-binding of tokens that it receives (see (#http-auth-scheme)), which prevents said tokens from being used by any entity that does not have access to the private key.
+This enables authorization servers to bind issued tokens to the corresponding public key (as described in (#access-token-request)) and for resource servers to verify the key-binding of tokens that it receives (see (#http-auth-scheme)), which prevents said tokens from being used by any entity that does not have access to the private key.